Evidence is quickly mounting that individuals who have diabetes may improve their glucose levels by tightly regulating their exposure to light.

 Evening Light Exposure Impacts Appetite and Weight

 Recent research indicates that exposure to blue-enriched light from electronic devices immediately before and during evening meals may increase hunger and alter metabolism.
 Blue light exposure in one study, when compared to dim light, was linked to an increase in hunger that began 15 minutes after light onset and persisted almost two hours after the meal.
-In this study, blue light exposure also decreased sleepiness and resulted in higher measures of insulin resistance.1 In other words, individuals who eat in the evening while being exposed to high levels of blue light have higher blood glucose and less insulin response.
+In this study, blue light exposure also decreased sleepiness and resulted in higher measures of insulin resistance.1 In other words, individuals who eat in the evening while being exposed to high levels of blue light have higher blood glucose.
+Their cells become less responsive to insulin.

 Blue Light Impairs Insulin Sensitivity